lmhale99/atomman/UPDATES.rst

 - **atomman.tools.miller.tostring** method added for generating Miller indices strings for planes and vectors.
 This serves as the inverse function of fromstring.
+- **standard_cell** dump style added that serves as a wrapper around the more generalized spglib.standardize_cell() method for identifying and normalizing systems to their corresponding unit cells.
+- **Database.fetch_mp_crystal(s)** have been updated for the new Materials Project APIs.

 Version 1.4.11
 --------------